Fung Wah Bus Transportation: Controversy

-"Fare wars"
+Fare wars

-With fares lower than other bus and rail carriers between New York City and Boston (as low as $10 during a fare war) Fung Wah had become popular with young people and other travelers on a budget.
+With fares lower than other bus and rail carriers between New York City and Boston as low as $10 during a fare war, Fung Wah had become popular with young people and other travelers on a budget.
 In early 2013, Massachusetts and federal authorities issued a series of safety citations, declared it to be an "imminent hazard to public safety", imposed operating restrictions, and ultimately ordered Fung Wah to cease all operations.

 Safety-related incidents

 Fung Wah buses have been involved in several safety-related incidents.
 In 2005, the company was given a federal driver risk rating of 73 out of 100, 100 being the worst, with 75 considered at risk of being unsafe and subject to crashes.
-Ian Grossman of the Federal Motor Carrier Safety Administration (United States Department of Transportation) reported that Fung Wah drivers rated in the worst 2 percent of drivers nationwide based on regulatory violations, and nine out of 71 Fung Wah drivers were suspended after inspection between 2004 and 2006.
+Ian Grossman of the Federal Motor Carrier Safety Administration reported that Fung Wah drivers rated among the worst two percent of drivers nationwide based on regulatory violations, and nine out of 71 Fung Wah drivers were suspended after inspection between 2004 and 2006.
 Still, many travelers were not discouraged.